 What represent the innumerable mythological figures marked by monosandalism, lameness and other types of afflictions and vulnerabilities to the lower limbs?
 Several clues indicate an indeterminate state of existence, in the balance between life and death, in the context of an initiatory ritual of rebirth.

-Some examples taken from the greek mythology:
+Some examples taken from the Greek myths:

-–Perseus (monosandalism, according to a version of the myth in which Hermes gives him only one sandal).
+–Perseus (monosandalism according to a version of the myth in which Hermes gives him only one sandal).

 –Zeus (in a myth his tendons of the feet are severed by Typhon).